 A Day in the Life of Julia Melnikova

 I work in the Industry & Energy team and coordinate projects passing through the seaport in Odessa, Ukraine.
 Currently, because of the military conflict, the port's activities have been suspended, but I'm not idle.
-Part of my job now involves organizing air freight for our tobacco clients in Ukraine.
+Part of my job now involves procurement and organizing air freight for our tobacco clients in Ukraine.
 This is quite challenging as deliveries are routed through neighboring countries' airports — Poland, Romania, Hungary, Moldova — which are heavily congested with both their own and our Ukrainian cargo.

 I also analyze and monitor the business landscape in our market.
 I gather information on how companies and industries are performing, their plans, and the state of logistics: I collect data, communicate with potential clients and partners.
 My phone is constantly ringing and buzzing with messages and questions, and some days are so filled with communication and "chatter" that by the end I feel like a squeezed lemon.
 I hope the results of my work will help us advance further.